 Earlier we could only use annotations in Java on declarations.
 With Java 8, annotations can be written on any use of a type in declarations, generics, and casts.
 Type annotations are not one of the highlighted features of Java 8.
-Annotations add more behaviour to the piece of code we have written.
-So type annotation is just an add-on to that, in the sense, it boosts productivity and ensures higher-quality for our code.
+Annotations add more behavior to the piece of code we have written.
+So type annotation is just an add-on to that, in the sense, that it boosts productivity and ensures higher quality for our code.

 For example, if you want to ensure that a particular variable is never assigned to null.
 You would then modify your code to annotate that particular variable, indicating that it is never assigned to null.
 The declaration can be like this:

 @NonNull String str;